 Safe to Drink

-All wines in the U.S. are safe to consume.
-Air, soil, water and food including fruits, vegetables, grains, juice, wine and other beverages all contain trace amounts of arsenic.
-This is nothing new.
+Wines in the U.S. are safe to consume.
+Arsenic is a naturally occurring element in air, soil, water and food including fruits, vegetables, grains, juice, wine and other beverages.

 Experts Weigh In

-Wines from all over the world contain trace levels of arsenic that pose no health risk to consumers.
+Wines and other foods and beverages from all over the world contain trace levels of arsenic that pose no health risk to consumers.